What price should you ask for your home?

 If a property is in poor condition, it may not qualify for a traditional mortgage.

-The ideal buyer is likely to be a real estate investor or a cash buyer willing to invest time and money into repairs to get a bargain.
+The ideal buyer is likely to be a real estate investor or a cash buyer willing to invest time and money into repairs and renovations to get a bargain.

 Knowing who you are selling to will answer a lot of questions on how to price your home and what improvement projects to pursue (more on that later).